Michael-Weij/PortofolioMichaelWeij/README.md

 When my other two group members started writing the paper.
 I was still trying to get resuls from a few imputation methods.
 After i was done getting results i started to make a LaTex template in Overleaf.
 In the end i converted the whole paper to LaTex and formatted the whole paper so it could be accepted for the CLIMA 2022 Conference.
 In the end i didn't write alot in the paper i just ended up reviewing and making corrections to the pieces other people wrote.

 #### LaTeX
 Here underneath is the LaTeX code used for the template with the Bibliography.
-In the same folder are the files for the images andfiles for the Cambria, Cambria Bold and Cambria Italic font.
+In the same folder are the files for the images and files for the Cambria, Cambria Bold and Cambria Italic font used in the template.

 [LaTeX Code](https://github.com/Michael-Weij/PortofolioTHUAS/blob/main/code/paper/LaTeX%20Code.tex)